-This report has been prepared and the work referred to in this report has been undertaken by SLR Consulting (Canada) Ltd. (SLR) for Mountain Ash Limited Partnership, hereafter referred to as the "Client".
+This report has been prepared and the work referred to in this report has been undertaken by SLR for Mountain Ash Limited Partnership., hereafter referred to as the "Client".
 The report has been prepared in accordance with the Scope of Work and agreement between SLR and the Client.
-It is intended for the sole and exclusive use of Mountain Ash Limited Partnership.
+It is intended for the sole and exclusive use of the Client.
 Other than by the Client and as set out herein, copying or distribution of this report or use of or reliance on the information contained herein, in whole or in part, is not permitted without the express written permission of SLR.